tabithalcostello/post-install-config/README.md

 <p align="center">
 <img src="https://i.imgur.com/xlq2lO0.png" height="50%" width="50%" alt="Roles"/>
 </p>
 <p> In the Agent Panel, select Roles.
 Click Add New Role.
 In the Definition section, type "Supreme Admin".
 In the Permissions, select all options, then click Add Role.
+(Pay attention to clicking on "Agent Panel."
+It changes to "Admin Panel.")
 </p>
 <br />